singhraghuveer31/Assignments/InterviewAssessment/ReleaseNotes/UserStory1.md

 	- if there are validation errors then a pop up with error messages will be diplayed.

 	![](Images/ErrorPopup.png)

     otherwise pop up with sucess message will diplay.

 	![](Images/SuccessPopup.png)

-    and file should be generated in the configured path.
+    and file will be generated in the configured path.